WoodWing/external-studio-frontend-plugin/README.md

 Please update the integrationUrl in loader.js if the integration is hosted somewhere else

 The loader will add a button / link to the Dossier interface called "External integration" to open the projects modal dialog

+Alternatively the plugin is also deployed via GitHub actions to GitHub pages, this is very illustration purposes only.
+Please distribute to a location like AWS or Azure for production purposes.